 If the local potential intensity is large enough, and the air aloft sufficiently close to saturation, Wind-Induced Surface Heat Exchange (WISHE) can develop a tropical cyclone-like vortex (phase3, Figure 1c), with a warm inner core, eye and eyewall, and perhaps spiral bands.
 Note that the inner core may be warm only with the respect to the synoptic-scale cold anomaly surrounding it, not necessarily with respect to the distant environment.
-At mid-levels, the temperature anomaly may manifest as a small-scale warm anomaly surrounded by a synoptic-scale cold anomaly.
+At mid-levels, the temperature anomaly may manifest as a small-scale warm anomaly surrounded by a synopticscale cold anomaly.

 In reality, these phases blend together into a continuum.
 One practical challenge is calculating the potential intensity.
 This should be calculated under the PV anomaly aloft but before the troposphere has appreciably warmed from surface fluxes.
 However, in practice, the warming occurs as the PV anomaly develops over water, or as it moves out over water from land.
 The true potential intensity for a TC developing within the cold column under the PV anomaly should be calculated using the sea surface temperature and the sounding of the free troposphere before it has warmed up.
 In practice, we do not have access to such a hypothetical sounding.
 Nevertheless, we can estimate how cold the troposphere was before surface fluxes warmed it by assuming that the troposphere is has an approximately moist adiabatic temperature profile and using the upper tropospheric geopotential height in the cold cutoff cyclone to estimate the negative temperature perturbation underneath it.
 This was done in Emanuel (2005) and a slightly improved version derived in the Appendix.
-The result is a modified potential intensity, V{rm} , given by where V_p is the potential intensity calculated in the usual way from the local sea surface temperature and atmospheric sounding, φ'{400} is the perturbation of the upper tropospheric geopotential, which we here evaluate at 400 hPa, away from climatology, C_k and C_D are the surface exchange coefficients for enthalpy and drag, and T_s and T{400} are the absolute temperatures at the surface and 400 hPa.
-In what follows, we approximate the coefficient multiplying φ'{400} in (1) by a constant value, 1.3.
-Beginning with an upper cold cyclone in an environment of otherwise zero potential intensity, Emanuel (2005) simulated the development of a WISHE-driven cyclone using the axisymmetric, nonhydrostatic hurricane model of Rotunno and Emanuel (1987).
-The cold, moist troposphere under such an upper cyclone proves to be an ideal incubator of surface flux-driven cyclones with characteristics nearly identical to those of tropical cyclones.
-One interesting facet of the process is that the anomalous surface enthalpy flux destroys the parent upper cold low over a period of a few days.
+The result is a modified potential intensity, $V{pm}$ , given by where $V_p$ is the potential intensity calculated in the usual way from the local sea surface temperature and atmospheric sounding, $\phi'{400}$ is the perturbation of the upper tropospheric geopotential, which we here evaluate at 400 hPa, away from climatology, $C_k$ and $C_D$ are the surface exchange coefficients for enthalpy and drag, and $T_s$ and $T{400}$ are the absolute temperatures at the surface and 400 hPa.
+In what follows, we approximate the coefficient multiplying $\phi'{400}$ in (1) by a constant value, 1.3.

-$$V{pm}^{2} = V{p}^{2} - \frac{C{k}}{C{D}} \frac{T{s}}{T{400}} \phi{400}^{'}, \qquad (1)$$
+$$V{pm}^{2} = V{p}^{2} - \frac{C{k}}{C{D}} \frac{T{s}}{T{400}} \phi{400}^{'},$$